greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 ## What is the status
 in my github, clone:  https://github.com/greenblat/vlsistuff.git there is directory called axi_noc.
 All is (will be shortly)  there.
 Including building block RTLs and few demos.

 ## What's next?
-One of the advantages and key features of ring based (no masters nor slaves, but all modules can listen and talk) was it's totality - meaning ALL interaction of any module with SOC was through the NOC.
+- One of the advantages and key features of ring based (no masters nor slaves, but all modules can listen and talk) was it's totality - meaning ALL interaction of any module with SOC was through the NOC.
 No out of band and no dedicated interrupt wires.
 All messaging between servers and clients was done by NOC.
   In my AXI NOC we may utilize the READ channel of AXI to convey messages from slaves back to masters.
 Thus replacing ad-hoc interrupt contraptions.

-Another painful aspect is error reporting.
+- Another painful aspect is error reporting.
 In AXI, errors (bresp and rresp) come back to a hapless master.
 Usually there is no idea what to do with them.
 In best case, it just raises interrupt.
   In RINGS, All errors arrived to a predefined  master, called the ANCHOR.
 There was one place to deal with system errors.
 The error messages arrived at fifo attached to the ANCHOR and it could deal with them at it's own pace.
 Similar idea is good to implement here.

-Adding SER-DES option.
+- Adding SER-DES option.
 Serialize AXI bus to any requested wire width and reconstruct it on the other end..

+- Adding Safety features:

+1. Policeman.
+Keeping traffic legal.
+2. ECC options.
+Not trivial
+3. Encryption / Decryption on critical links